 #1 Sense time by starting your day with what matters to you

-It’s your choice how to start your day, not someone else’s because they show up first at your office door in your email in-box.
+It’s your choice how to start your day, not someone else’s because they show up first at your office door or in your email in-box.
 Your choice.
+Be intentional.

 #2 Sense time by Improving your awareness

 If the day is getting away from you, one reason may be your [lack of] attention to time passing.